reapersy/XRP-Ledger-Chatbot/ingest/markdown/clockwork/plugin/src/executors/webhook.md

    Answer: The hardcoded URL is likely a placeholder or a default value for testing purposes.
 In a production environment, the URL should be configurable or derived from the webhook data.

 5. Question: What is the purpose of the `Debug` trait implementation for `WebhookExecutor`?
    Answer: The `Debug` trait implementation for `WebhookExecutor` allows it to be formatted using the `{:?}` format specifier, which is useful for debugging and logging purposes.
-In this case, it simply outpu
+In this case, it simply outputs "webhook-executor" when formatted.